opendaylight/docs/docs/developer-guide/service-function-chaining.rst

 Classifier, etc.) to OVS objects (like Bridge, TerminationPoint=Port/Interface).
 The mapping takes care of automatic instantiation (setup) of corresponding object whenever its counterpart is created.
-For example, when a new SFF is created, the SFC-OVS plugin will create a new OVS bridge and when a new OVS Bridge is created, the SFC-OVS plugin will create a new SFF.
+For example, when a new SFF is created, the SFC-OVS plug-in will create a new OVS bridge and when a new OVS Bridge is created, the SFC-OVS plug-in will create a new SFF.

 SFC-OVS Architecture
 ~~~~~~~~~~~~~~~~~~~~